Flint-Goodridge Hospital: Early years (1896–1928)

+According to Kevin McQueeney, after the Civil War thousands of African Americans who were formerly slaves migrated to New Orleans.
+By 1890, the black population in New Orleans approached 60,000.
+Many of the city's poor black population lived in squalid conditions, and the mortality rate was high in comparison to whites of the time, while access to adequate health care was limited.
+All of the existing private hospitals refused to treat black patients.
+In 1894, the New Orleans chapter of the Phyllis Wheatley Club set out to create a black hospital.

-The history of the hospital can be traced to the Phyllis Wheatley Sanitarium and Training School for Negro Nurses, run by the Phyllis Wheatley Club.
+The hospital began as the Phyllis Wheatley Sanitarium and Training School for Negro Nurses and was run by the Phyllis Wheatly Club.
+It was the first black hospital in the South.
 The training school included hospital care and was founded in 1896, operating under the administration of the Phyllis Wheatley Club and located in the Medical College facility of New Orleans University, which was run by the Methodist Episcopal Church.
 Needing increased financing to maintain the hospital and because of a lack of financial support, the school was taken under the wing of New Orleans University and merged with the school's Medical College hospital.
 The efforts of Methodist Episcopal Church Bishop Willard Francis Mallalieu, the school was able to enlist the aid of John Flint of Fall River, Massachusetts, who donated $25,000 to the institution.
-In 1901, the name of the hospital was changed to Sarah Goodridge Hospital and Nurse Training School and the medical college to the name Flint Medical College of New Orleans University in honor of John Flint.
+Flint lobbied Caroline Mudge of Boston to donate money to buy a building for the hospital.
+In 1901, the name of the hospital was changed to Sarah Goodridge Hospital and Nurse Training School and the name of the medical college to Flint Medical College of New Orleans University, in honor of John Flint.
 Flint donated an additional $10,000 to purchase a new property at 1566 Canal Street, which would house the Flint Medical College.
+From 1901-1911, it graduated a total of 164 physicians and pharmacists.

 The Flint Medical College closed in 1911, when the American Medical Association, under increasingly stringent guidelines, deemed its facilities unacceptable.
-The school closed after being given a scathing evaluation by the Flexner Report that the Negro school "was in no position to make any contribution of value" but recommended Howard and Meharry medical school remain open.
+The school closed after being given a scathing evaluation by the Flexner Report that the school "was in no position to make any contribution of value" but recommended Howard and Meharry medical school remain open.
 In 1915 the School of Pharmacy closed.
-That year all of the buildings were placed under the use of the Sarah Goodridge Hospital, which continued to operate under the administration of the Methodist Episcopal Church and in 1916 a renovation was done on the facilities, which had fallen into disrepair.
+That year all of the buildings were placed under the use of the Sarah Goodridge Hospital, which continued to operate under the administration of the Methodist Episcopal Church. and in 1916 a renovation was done on the facilities, which had fallen into disrepair.
 The buildings at Canal and Robertson streets, which had been used by both the Flint Medical College and the Sarah Goodridge Hospital and Nurses Training School, were converted into a 50-bed hospital and a nurse' residence.
-The hospital was renamed Flint-Goodridge Hospital.
+The hospital merged with the Flint Medical College and was renamed Flint-Goodridge Hospital.
 The Nurse Training Department was reorganized and continued under the management of New Orleans University.